Endura

 Double Kettlebell Bulgarian Split Squat Strength Standards Calculator

-For Double Kettlebell Bulgarian Split Squat, Novice starts at 0.36x bodyweight for men and 0.25x for women, while Elite starts at 1.0x for men and 0.80x for women.
+Under strict Double Kettlebell Bulgarian Split Squat strength standards, Novice starts around 0.36x bodyweight for men and 0.25x for women, while Elite starts around 1.0x for men and 0.80x for women.

 Understanding Your Double Kettlebell Bulgarian Split Squat Strength Score